wduquette/joe/mdbook/src/types.md

 All [numbers](library/type.joe.Number.md) are represented as IEEE double precision values, i.e., Java `Doubles`, as in Javascript and Lua.

-Syntactically, numeric literals are defined as in Java.[^numeric]
+Syntactically, numeric literals are defined as in Java.

 - `123`
 - `123.456`
+- `123.4e-56`
+- `0x12FF`

 ## Strings